LogoHistorical Figure MBTI

 The Sentimentalist Who Made Russia Cry

 Karamzin was more than a single novella.
-He spent decades transforming Russian literary culture — modernizing the language toward spoken usage, importing European Romanticism, producing the twelve-volume History of the Russian State that became the standard account of Russian civilization for a generation.
-He mentored Pyotr Vyazemsky and shaped the literary aristocracy that would eventually produce Pushkin.
-But the emotional key to everything he built is already present in that story about Liza: the conviction, felt rather than argued, that individual feeling is the primary moral fact of human existence.
+He modernized the language toward spoken usage, imported European Romanticism, produced the twelve-volume History of the Russian State, and mentored Pyotr Vyazemsky into the literary aristocracy that would eventually produce Pushkin.
+But the emotional key to everything he built is already in that story about Liza: the conviction, felt rather than argued, that individual feeling is the primary moral fact of human existence.
+The INFP does not build moral systems — he builds moral experiences.
+Karamzin's entire career operates on this principle: first feel, then understand.

 Russia's first great sentimentalist was an INFP who understood that the most powerful moral arguments are not arguments at all — they are experiences of feeling that reason cannot reach.